 - Study in a group

 Group study is a better way to learn something.
-This way you get to know about new things about the topic as everyone presents their ideas and you can discuss and solve your doubts on the spot.
-So try and make a common group of people who are willing to learn java.
+This way you get to know about new things about the topic as everyone presents their ideas and you can discuss and solve your coding problems on the spot.
+Get to know a common group of people who are willing to learn java.

-You can take help of a tutor and can also refer to any of the books if you want.
-There are many good books in the market that’ll help you in learning java.
+Get help from a tutor and read as many books about java as possible.
+There are many good books in the market that will help you in learning java.

 Setting up Java